Report shows use of care plans in UK is rare with limited benefits

 Very few patients in the cohort reported having access to a written care plan.
 Patients in practices that had higher levels of care plans did report more experience of care planning based on the validated Patient Assessment of Chronic Illness Care scale, but the differences were small.
 The study found no relationship between care plans, care planning and patient outcomes.

-, at The University of Manchester a researcher on the study, said: “Even in our “high” care planning practices, numbers of patients reporting a written care plan were quite low, and from interviews it was clear that many patients did not understand what a care plan was, or confused it with standard information leaflets given out by their GP.
+Dr David Reeves, also from the Centre for Primary Care, at The University of Manchester a researcher on the study, said: “Even in our “high” care planning practices, numbers of patients reporting a written care plan were quite low, and from interviews it was clear that many patients did not understand what a care plan was, or confused it with standard information leaflets given out by their GP.
 Hence we are unable to say from the results whether a well-designed care plan can make a difference to patient health outcomes.”

 This study has highlighted that more effective methods of implementation may be required to allow the potential benefits of care planning to be demonstrated.
 The results may have implications for the role of care plans in initiatives such as Year of Care.